-- a description of any close links, conflicts of interests, and common ownerships with respect to any execution venues used to execute orders; - Based on OP Corporate Bank's business model, the bank always execute transactions from its own balance sheet, in which case it is the transaction execution venue and/or counterparty. - (c) a description of any specific arrangements with any execution venues regarding payments made or received, discounts, rebates or non-monetary benefits received; - Not applicable - (d) an explanation of the factors that led to a change in the list of execution venues listed in the firm's execution policy, if such a change occurred; - Based on OP Corporate Bank's business model, the bank always execute transactions from its own balance sheet, in which case it is the transaction execution venue and/or counterparty.
-Consequently, no changes exist in the execution venues. - (e) an explanation of how order execution differs according to client categorisation, where the firm treats such category of client differently and where it may affect the order execution arrangements; - Client categorisation does not affect order execution arrangements. - (f) an explanation of when other criteria were given precedence over immediate price and cost when executing retail client orders and how these other criteria were instrumental in delivering the best possible result in terms of the total consideration to the client; - In addition to direct price and cost factors, product liquidity (likelihood of execution and the size of the transaction) has a significant effect on the achievement of the best possible result.
-In some cases, enabling the execution of the transaction may the primary criterion according to the client's best interests, in which case the likelihood of execution has higher value than direct price and cost factors when assessing the best possible execution.
-After enabling the best execution, the bank always aims to offer the best price to the client. - (g) an explanation of how the investment firm has used any data or tools relating to the quality of execution including any data published under 27(10)(a) of Directive 2014/65/EU.
+- (d) an explanation of the factors that led to a change in the list of execution venues listed in the firm's execution policy, if such a change occurred; - Based on OP Corporate Bank's business model, the bank always execute transactions from its own balance sheet, in which case it is the transaction execution venue and/or counterparty. - Consequently, no changes exist in the execution venues. - (e) an explanation of how order execution differs according to client categorisation, where the firm treats such category of client differently and where it may affect the order execution arrangements; - Client categorisation does not affect order execution arrangements. - (f) an explanation of when other criteria were given precedence over immediate price and cost when executing retail client orders and how these other criteria were instrumental in delivering the best possible result in terms of the total consideration to the client;

-Based on OP Corporate Bank's business model, the bank always execute transactions from its own balance sheet, in which case it is the transaction execution venue and/or counterparty and does not execute order in other execution venues.
-OP Corporate Bank assesses the quality of execution based on its Best Execution Policy.
+In addition to direct price and cost factors, product liquidity (likelihood of execution and the size of the transaction) has a significant effect on the achievement of the best possible result.
+In some cases, enabling the execution and the speed of the transaction may the primary criteria

-(h) an explanation of how the investment firm has used, if applicable, output of a consolidated tape provider established under Article 65 of Directive 2014/65/EU which will allow for the development of enhanced measures of execution quality or any other algorithms used to optimise and assess execution performances.
+- according to the client's best interests, in which case the likelihood and speed of execution have higher value than direct price and cost factors when assessing the best possible execution. - (g) an explanation of how the investment firm has used any data or tools relating to the quality of execution including any data published under 27(10)(a) of Directive 2014/65/EU. - Based on OP Corporate Bank's business model, the bank always execute transactions from its own balance sheet, in which case it is the transaction execution venue and/or counterparty and does not execute order in other execution venues.
+OP Corporate Bank assesses the quality of execution based on its Best Execution Policy. - (h) an explanation of how the investment firm has used, if applicable, output of a consolidated tape provider established under Article 65 of Directive 2014/65/EU which will allow for the development of enhanced measures of execution quality or any other algorithms used to optimise and assess execution performances.